Jump to section

 Many foods that are safe for us are toxic to dogs, so you have to be careful what you feed your little buddy.
-A debate over whether garlic is poisonous to dogs has many pet parents unsure of the toxicity because of the aid to the digestive system and the antibacterial properties that have been attributed to garlic.
+A debate over whether garlic is poisonous to dogs has many pet parents unsure of the toxicity because some have touted garlic as an aid to the digestive system and even as a dewormer in the past.

-Although many people think it is safe to give their dog small amounts of garlic for its health benefits, the amount that your dog may safely consume may be much less than other dogs, even if they are the same breed and size.
-The amount of certain proteins and other elements in your dog’s blood is unique and has a significant impact on the amount of garlic that they can eat.
+Although many people think it is safe to give their dog small amounts of garlic for its health benefits, it is simply not a safe practice.
+Every individual metabolises garlic at a different rate and some are more susceptible than others.
 It is best not to give your dog garlic and to take them to the veterinarian if you think they have eaten any amount of garlic, even if they show no symptoms.

 Garlic Poisoning Average Cost